techidaily/site-fox-http/source/_posts/updated-2024-approved-ultimate-streamers-guide-to-best-free-options-across-every-system.md

 ![ffsplit ](https://images.wondershare.com/filmora/article-images/ffsplit.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### [5.
 XSplit free Version (Win):](https://www.xsplit.com/?lang=1#broadcaster)

 Xsplit is a well known PC based broadcasting application that is developed for Window users.
 This platform is dedicated to assist users with easy and fast processing for all broadcasting needs and the built in live output feature is one more interesting addition.
 The best part is that Xsplit runs over an ad free environment so you need not to worry about disturbances during your streaming process.